For showtimes, click here.

 “Zanuck said Richard would go farther than David Niven... which shows nobody can predict screen stardom,” said Loretta Young.
 She said Greene was “very pleasant.”

 Walter Brennan won his second Academy Award for his performance in the film.
-He was the only one nominated.
+He was the only member of the cast nominated for the movie.

 Below Loretta Young and director David Butler arrive on set.